knowm/XChange/README.md

 It is build on top of of [XChange library](https://github.com/timmolter/XChange) providing new interfaces for streaming API.
 User can subscribe for live update via reactive streams of [RxJava library](https://github.com/ReactiveX/RxJava).

-## NOTE: Library Preview

-Library is in the preview state and is being prepared for the initial release.
-Feel free to discuss any ideas and comments under issues section.

-Anyone willing to implement support for more exchanges is welcomed.

-### When will be the first release?

-Soon.
-First release should be when [XChange](https://github.com/timmolter/XChange) version 4.1.1 will be released.

 ## Why use it?

 - Easy to use - no need to hack WebSocket and other backends.